 Annie Sullivan is Canada's admissions counselor for Mount Holyoke College.
 Watch her video as she explains the benefits of a women's college for us and why students should be considering her institution.
-Please share her video using the social media links next to her video with your friends and family!
+Please share her page and presentation using the social media links next to her video with your friends and family!

 Founded in 1837 and the first of the Seven Sisters – the female equivalent of the once predominantly male Ivy League – the College is recognized worldwide for its rigorous and innovative academic program, its global community with 27% international students, its legacy of women leaders, and its commitment to connecting the curriculum to career.
 Through its innovative Lynk Initiative, each student is guaranteed at least $3,000 to fund an internship or research experience.